PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 dynamic rank-one successor, and every other Pad-family caller.
 Production remains unchanged until its dedicated prune-aware summary owner is implemented separately.

+The latest checkpoint implements that dedicated fallback norm-subgraph Pad summary owner.
+It removes the tensor snapshot and inline mapping extension while retaining the fixed flags, diagnostics, raw compatibility re-export, rewrite-only guard, every other Pad route, neighboring boundaries, and the full 128/128 store.